 The whole matter seem to be tautological.
 Those who are unconditionally elect, believe, and if you want to know whether you are unconditionally elect then believe.
 But this makes no sense.
 How does one discover their unconditional election which would cause them to believe by performing the condition of believing?
 And to say that those who believe are unconditionally elect is not at all necessarily deduced from their believing.
 From those who are believing it is more plausible to deduce just what the Bible says is happening – the person is making a decision to believe to the salvation of their souls.
 The Bible also communicates the opposite.
 It speaks of people refusing to believe to the damnation of their souls.
 And the persons are responsible for their belief or unbelief.
 God does not cause the one or the other on the basis of unconditional election.

-Unconditional election has been overlaid on the experience.
+Unconditional election has been imposed onto the experience.
 Presuming it to be true, it therefore becomes the explanation of a person’s believing.
 But also, inconsistently, Lutzer makes it seem that the sinner themselves is responsible for their believing.
 In that Lutzer requires the sinner to do something to know that are unconditionally elect, he renders his doctrine inconsistent and irrelevant while making his explanation incoherent and self-refuting – when you do this condition, that is, believe – you will know you are unconditionally elect and effectually called, which by definition states you can’t do anything with respect to your salvation.
 That’s reasoning in a circle.
-And of course Christ will not cast anybody out who comes, because only the elect will come.
+And of course Christ will not cast anybody out who comes, because only those unconditionally elected or predestined will come.

 So Lutzer has the sinner determining whether they are among the unconditionally elect by having them believe.
 So do people, by coming, prove themselves members of the unconditionally elect, as it seems Lutzer has lead us to believe, or, do people show that they are already members of the limited number of the unconditionally elect, and therefore only come by an effectual working of God, which Lutzer has also lead us to believe and must believe as a Calvinist?
 We are left confused.

 So Lutzer’s soteriology is a matter of who can and cannot be saved.
-It is preoccupied with a static unalterable inclusion of the elect to salvation, which entails a static unalterable exclusion from salvation for everyone else.
+It is preoccupied with a static, unalterable inclusion of those who are elected unconditionally to salvation, which entails a static unalterable exclusion from salvation for everyone else.
 This is incompatible with a gracious inclusion of all sinners in the saving work of Christ and therefore a genuine call to a decision to accept Christ as savior.
 If Christ is rejected it is because the person wills not to receive salvation.
 It is not because God has predetermined them to be among the reprobate who cannot and will not accept Christ.

 Whereas the non-Calvinist does not have to travel into this cul-de-sac of confusion and inconsistency, Lutzer has to deal with this question of who is and who is not unconditionally elected to salvation.
 Therefore, Lutzer tells people that anyone can be elect by believing.
 What else can he say that is “good news” to the hearers?
 But this renders Lutzer’s unconditional election pointless.
-Lutzer ultimately tells people that they must believe to know they are unconditionally elect.
-He never tells them that “if you find yourself believing, you will know you are elect” because he knows that is nonsense in light of the biblical revelation of the gospel and the nature of faith.
-The Scripture always places faith in the context of the response of the individual to what they hear in the gospel.
+Lutzer ultimately tells people that they must believe to know they are unconditionally elected.
+He never tells them that “if you find yourself believing, you will know you are among those predestined to salvation and among those unconditionally elected” because he knows that is nonsense in light of the biblical revelation of the gospel and the nature of faith.
+The Scripture always places faith in the context of the response of the individual sinner to what they hear in the gospel.
 But in that Lutzer believes and presents the call to believe as an irresistible work of the Spirit based on an unconditional election, and yet also presents the call to believe as a response the sinner has to make to the preaching of the gospel, this shows up unconditional election as the hollow doctrine that it is.
 In his attempt to inject some “good news” into his “doctrines of grace” he has nullified his own doctrines.
 Whether you are unconditionally elect or not is immaterial.
 You must believe to be saved.
 And in presenting the gospel in this way Lutzer presupposes libertarian freedom.
 And that is the non-Calvinists gospel message in a nutshell.
-The Bible never says that you must believe to know you are among the unconditionally elect.
+The Bible never says that you must believe to know you are among the unconditionally elect or that only those unconditionally elected to salvation will believe.
 Lutzer ends up telling people the “good news” that they can be saved by faith, and that they must believe.
 This is completely contrary to his Calvinist soteriological doctrines.
 What this also demonstrates to us is that the Calvinist soteriological doctrines cannot be put into the service of evangelism.
 There is no “good news” in Calvinist soteriology.

 When this doctrine of unconditional election is lurking behind the scenes, it turns the gospel and human responsibility on its head.
 Practically it has no implications or meaning.
 And doctrinally it presents a distraction from the “good news” and confuses the hearers.
 And rather than turn his soteriology right-side up to be consistent with what he speaks to the people, Lutzer has to get us to stand on our heads to get a glimpse of what he is saying.
-But when salvation understood as the Bible presents it, the explanation for a person’s unbelief is that they are willfully refusing to believe and are rejecting the salvation God offers to them in Christ.
+But when salvation understood as the Bible presents it, the explanation for a person’s unbelief is that they are willfully refusing to believe and rejecting the salvation God offers to them in Christ.
 And when salvation is understood as the Bible presents it as “good news,” it is calling all people to believe and be saved.
-But according to Lutzer, a sinner conditionally believes in Christ to be able to say that they are unconditionally elect, rather than the sinner conditionally believing in Christ to know that they are saved.
-God has sovereignly determined that each sinner will determine their eternal destiny by what they do with Christ.
+But according to Lutzer, a sinner conditionally believes in Christ to be able to say that they have been unconditionally elected, rather than the sinner conditionally believing in Christ to know that they are saved.
+God has sovereignly determined that each sinner will determine their own eternal destiny by what they do with Christ.
 Unconditional election seriously distorts and confuses people with regard to the truth of the gospel as “good news” for all sinners.
-As a Calvinist, if Lutzer were to be consistent with his soteriological doctrines, what he should be telling people is that because of your total inability as a sinner to do anything having to do with God and salvation, therefore you cannot believe.
+As a Calvinist, if Lutzer were to be consistent with his soteriological doctrines, what he should be telling people is that because of your total inability as a sinner, you have nothing to do with anything having to do with God and salvation, therefore you cannot even believe.
 That is precisely what you cannot do.
 Only the elect will be caused to believe unconditionally due to God’s irresistible and effectual call.
 Only those thus called can presume that they are among the unconditionally elect.
-But again, that is not at all what the Bible teaches and makes nonsense of the doctrine of salvation by grace through faith.
+But again, that is not at all what the Bible teaches about the doctrine of salvation by grace through faith.

 Erwin W. Lutzer, Sermon Series “The Power of a Clear Conscience,” Forgiven Forever, Part 4 of 4, Oct.
 20, 2018.
 Accessed 10/31/2018. https://www.moodymedia.org/radio-programs/running-to-win-15/forgiven-forever-part-4-1/#.W9oOJo-WxD8 (6:57 – 8:45)

-This dark mystery has its roots in erroneously thinking that faith is a meritorious work and that man in his “total inability” is incapable of confessing what God requires him to confess – that he is a sinner incapable of saving himself and that he must put his trust in Christ for salvation.
-This every man can do, even as a sinner “dead in trespasses and sins,” because God calls upon him to do it.
+This dark mystery has its roots in erroneously thinking that faith is a meritorious work and that sinful man, because of his “total inability,” is incapable of confessing what God requires him to confess – that he is a sinner incapable of saving himself and that he must put his trust in Christ for salvation.
+This every man can do, even as a sinner “dead in trespasses and sins” because God calls upon him to do it.
 It is an essential element in the content of the gospel.
 God is not duplicitous.
 He does not call people to a salvation that he has predetermined they should never receive.
-The possibility that all may repent and believe are essential to the message as “good news” and therefore they are the sinner’s responsibility.
+The possibility that all may repent and believe are essential to the message as “good news” and therefore repentance and faith are the responsibility of the sinner.
 In the content of the gospel message the Spirit is at work in the hearts and minds of the hearers.
-The content of the massage assures them of God’s salvific will towards them.
+The content of the message assures them of God’s saving purposes and will towards them.
 They either resist the Spirit and reject the salvation being offered or humble themselves in accord with the Spirit’s working and believe.

 I deal elsewhere with the Calvinists response to people’s observation and objection that to choose some for salvation while simply ignoring all others and leaving them to die in their sin with no opportunity to escape their fate of eternal damnation certainly seems to make God out to be unjust and unfair.
 The Calvinist response that “You don’t want justice, otherwise we would all be damned” is theologically superficial and that “God did not have to save any sinners and to save some demonstrates his grace” only begs the question by presuming the truth of Calvinist unconditional election.